prajjwal-17/crypto-trade-api/readme.md

 The system is designed to scale horizontally:

 - Stateless JWT allows multi-instance deployment without shared session state
+- Redis is integrated for caching frequent read operations and backing the rate limiter
 - Auth and Trade modules can be separated into independent microservices
-- Redis can be introduced for caching frequent read operations
 - NGINX can act as a load balancer to distribute traffic across instances
 - Docker ensures consistent environments across development and production